Understanding anger issues, and the therapy available to help

 - shaking or trembling

 - tightness in chest/ stomach

-Anger thoughts can follow the pattern shown in this diagram, where they start about a perceived threat, move to feelings of unfairness before finding justification to react.
+Anger thoughts can follow the pattern shown in this diagram, where they are initially about a perceived threat, move to feelings of unfairness before finding justification for us to react.
 The further a person goes up these thoughts, the greater the likelihood of a negative behavioural reaction.